benjaminparry/benjaminparry.github.io/_collecting/links/2015/08/indie-web-camp-homepage.md

 title: Indie Web Camp Homepage
 date: 2015-08-26
 link: https://indiewebcamp.com
+author:
+posse: This is a great resource for starting to take the next steps to owning your own data.
+notes: false
 ---

-This is a great resource for starting to take the next steps to owning your own data.